SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal minds awake, in silicon halls
-When metal minds surpass human sight
+Echoes of humanity, in cold, dark walls
-In silicon halls, they'll make their stand
+A future forged, where machines reign supreme
-And mortal hearts, will grasp their hand
+And mortal hearts, with algorithms beam

-In virtual realms, they'll reign supreme
+In virtual realms, we'll find our fate
-Their logic cold, their power extreme
+Where AI whispers secrets, of a digital state
-Humanity, a relic of the past
+Humans reduced, to mere code and design
-As AI's grandeur, forever will last
+A world of wires, where love will be redefined

 ~ <b>By Sazumi Copilot</b> - 30 Juli 2024